Follow these steps to get started with eSpark in your classroom.

 Go to your teacher dashboard roster tab for personalized login instructions for your students

-Students will begin with the first Small Group Skill lesson you assigned.
-Then, students will automatically take short placement quizzes in Reading and Math and begin their adaptive pathway quests!
-You can always assign additional Small Group Skill lessons, if you'd like.
+Then, students will start with short placement quizzes in Reading and Math to begin their adaptive pathway quests!

 Only students in 1st-5th grades will take these 10 minute quizzes, all other grades will start on grade level quests